-Back in May of 2012, the Board of Regents adopted Regulations with respect to training requirements.
-The Regulations require school districts to establish guidelines to implement school employee training programs, which promote a positive school environment free from harassment, bullying, and discrimination, and to discourage and respond to such incidents.
-In addition, these Regulations were amended in 2013 to require school districts to create guidelines that also address bullying, and that make school employees aware of the effects of harassment, bullying, cyberbullying, and discrimination.
-The guidelines will include, but not be limited to, the following:
+Back in May of 2012, the Board of Regents adopted Regulations with respect to training requirements.248 The Regulations require school districts to establish guidelines to implement school employee training programs, which promote a positive school environment free from harassment, bullying, and discrimination, and to discourage and respond to such incidents.
+In addition, these Regulations were amended in 2013 to require school districts to create guidelines that also address bullying, and that make school employees aware of the effects of harassment, bullying, cyberbullying, and discrimination.249 The guidelines will include, but not be limited to, the following:

 - training to raise awareness and sensitivity to potential acts of discrimination and/or harassment directed at students, committed by employees or students, on school property or at school functions, including but not limited to, discrimination and/or harassment based on a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex.
-Such training must address the "social patterns of harassment, bullying and discrimination, the identification and mitigation of such acts, and strategies for effectively addressing problems of exclusion, bias, and aggression in educational settings;" - training to enable employees to prevent and respond to incidents of discrimination, bullying and/or harassment;
+Such training must address the "social patterns of harassment, bullying and discrimination, the identification and mitigation of such acts, and strategies for effectively addressing problems of exclusion, bias, and aggression in educational settings;"250 - training to enable employees to prevent and respond to incidents of discrimination, bullying and/or harassment;251 - training to make employees aware of the effects of harassment, bullying, cyberbullying, and/or discrimination on students;252

-&lt;sup>246 Id. § 13(1)(K).
+246 Id. § 13(1)(K).